leeassam/arduino-iot-cloud/README.md

-# Arduino IoT Cloud Bootcamp
+# Learning to use the Arduino IoT Cloud to build IoT Projects
 Code, documentation and resources for the Learning to Use the Arduino IoT Cloud to build IoT Projects Online Course